o-Mateo-o/SuperMaklowiczWorld/README.md

 ### How to run this app?
 ---
-**Python 3.7.9** is recommended to run the game; use also **pip 21.1.2**.
+**Python 3.7.9** is recommended to run the game.
+Following the steps below use also **pip 21.1.2**.

-1. Clone the template project, replacing my-project with the name of the project you are creating:
+1. Clone the project to your device:

     `git clone  https://github.com/o-Mateo-o/SuperMaklowiczWorld.git super-maklowicz-world`